Huntington University of Health Sciences

 Americans with Disabilities Act (ADA)/Section 504 of the Rehabilitation Act of 1973 Policy

 Huntington University of Health Sciences recognizes and supports the standards set forth in the Americans with Disabilities Act (ADA) of 1990, as amended, and Section 504 of the Rehabilitation Act of 1973, which are designed to eliminate discrimination against individuals with disabilities.
 Disabilities may include physical or mental impairments which substantially limit one or more of a person’s major life activities, and which necessitate modifications to the facilities, programs, or services of the University.
-To help provide the best services to individuals with documented disabilities, HUHS has an ADA/504 Compliance Committee.
+To help provide the best services to individuals with documented disabilities, HUHS has an Disability Services Committee.
 This committee of faculty and staff certifies eligibility for reasonable accommodation or academic adjustments when necessary on a case by case basis to qualified individuals with an appropriate documented disability, provided that such accommodation does not create an undue hardship.
-All requests for accommodations follow a standard process managed by the ADA/504 Compliance Committee.
+All requests for accommodations follow a standard process managed by the Disability Services Committee.

 It is the responsibility of individual students, staff, and faculty members to identify themselves as an individual with a disability when seeking an accommodation or adjustment.
 It is also the responsibility of individual students, staff, and faculty members to document their disability (from an appropriately licensed professional) and to demonstrate how the disability limits their ability to complete the essential functions of their job or limits student’s participation in programs or services of the University.
 Medical documentation will be kept confidential.